Discover the world through travel & beyond!

 Outdoor Adventures

-In addition to two stories of interactive indoor displays, Outdoor Adventures includes several exhibits outside that encourage a love of nature.
+In addition to two stories of interactive indoor displays, Outdoor Adventures includes several interactive exhibits outside that encourage a love of nature.

 Kids playing at the Louisiana Children's Museum in New Orleans